Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v5.0-migration.md

 If you are **NOT** using [Alternative IDs](https://doc.linkurious.com/admin-manual/latest/alternative-ids/) in Linkurious Enterprise
-**AND** you are planning to migrate to the `block` format **AND** you don't want to lose consistency of your data (e.g. it might not be a requirement for DEV environments), please [get in touch](https://doc.linkurious.com/admin-manual/latest/support/) to receive the appropriate support.
+**AND** you are planning to migrate to the `block` format **AND** you do not want to delete all existing visualizations and cases in Linkurious Enterprise, please [get in touch](https://doc.linkurious.com/admin-manual/latest/support/) to receive the appropriate support.